fscottfoti/togethermap/README.md

 It utilizes Meteor/Mongo on the backend and the Mapbox stack on the font - think web maps backed by a trivial-to-install database and you have the right idea.

 Let's get this one out of the way right from the start: why not back with a Postgres/Postgis db?
 Honestly, for two reasons.
 1) Postgres is a bear to install and 2) maintaining schemas across application contexts is an enormous pain.
 In my opinion, it's about time for geo to move to the web paradigm = json documents and filters on collections rather than relationships, and do geo analysis in Python.
-The data might not be today, but it's coming.
+The day might not be today, but it's coming.
 Of course, many important projects are built on Postgis today, so including Postgis connectivity as an option makes a ton of sense.
 Let's look at how those two things work in TM and you'll begin to see the advantages.

 ## Installation